YuboZhangPKU/ERICA/README.md

 - __-r, --Region__
 1-based indexs of focal regions, split by ':'.
 Default = '1:-1' (the full region).
 - __-d, --DistanceToZero__
 Record topologies having proportion greater than the given threshold.
-Default = '0.40'.
+Default = '0.40'. '?' indicates there is no topology passing through the threshold, which means a complex histories.
 - __-m, --MaxValue__
 Plot the highest supporting topologies along chromosome.
 Default = 'True'.
 - __-l, --Line__